 Create an agent with Copilot Studio

-In this exercise, you’ll use Copilot Studio to create a simple agent that can answer employee questions about expense policies in a fictional corporation.
+In this exercise, you’ll use Copilot Studio to create a simple agent that answers employee questions about expense policies in a fictional corporation.

 Note: This exercise assumes you already have a Copilot Studio license or have signed up for a free trial.